 Based on the forecasted market opportunity, the company is deploying new technologies for the production of advanced ethanol bio-fuels utilizing different feed-stocks depending on the location of the processing plant.

-Triticum Energy Corporation’s corn to ethanol plant, is implementing several competitive advantages including:
+benchmark second generation advanced bio-fuel corn to ethanol plant, includes several competitive advantages including:

 - Lower cost of operation per gallon produced.